andmikey/Wikiart-classification/README.md

 After training the art style model, I run it again over all the items in the training set to find the mean embedding per class (`generate_class_embeddings` in `encodings_with_style_embeddings.py`).
 This becomes the representation of the art style which I pass to the autoencoder.

 To integrate the art style into the autoencoder, I perform the following steps.
 Recall that the art style embedding is 1x100 and the output of the encoder is 1x10x10.
 I flatten the output of the encoder to 1x100 and concatenate it with the art style embedding to get a tensor of size 1x200.
-I then train a linear layer on this to reduce it to 1x100, and resize it to 1x10x10.
+I then apply a trained linear transformation on this to reduce its dimensionality to 1x100, and resize it to 1x10x10.
 This creates a new hidden layer which is then passed to the decoder.

-Because of issues getting the implementation working on the GPU (see below), I didn't want to hog the CPU so I only trained the model for one epoch to check it worked.
+Because of issues getting the implementation working on the GPU (see below), I could only run this model on the CPU.
+I didn't want to hog the CPU so close to the deadline for the final project so I only trained the model for 20 epochs to check it worked.

 For the requested output, I sampled two images from the test set and looked at what happened if I ran the model on the image with the correct art style, and with a different art style.
-The output, as expected, is garbage, with no meaningful outputs:
+The output, as expected given I only trained for a small number of epochs, is not at all meaningful:

 ![](./images/style_experiments.png)